MUDAL/Altera_FPGA_Projects/EP4CE6_Projects/P6_VGA_1/README.md

 # Interfacing an FPGA with a VGA monitor

 ## Description
-- Displaying a binary (bitmap) image on a VGA monitor using an FPGA.
+- Displaying a 398 x 438 binary (bitmap) image on a VGA monitor using an FPGA.
 - The design and development processes involve VHDL and MATLAB.
 - MATLAB is used for the following:
-		1. Converting an RGB image to grayscale
-		2. Converting the grayscale image to a binary image using thresholding
+		1. Converting a grayscale image to a binary image using the thresholding algorithm
-		3. Writing the binary image or bitmap into a file (Memory Initialization File)
+		2. Writing the binary image or bitmap into a file (Memory Initialization File)
 - The Memory Initialization File (.mif) is required to load the bitmap into a frame buffer
 or bitmap memory in the VHDL design at compilation time.
+- The 398 x 438 binary image is displayed on a 640 x 480 VGA monitor such that the spaces that are not covered by the image are displayed in blue.

 ## Tools
 - EP4CE6E22C8N Cyclone IV FPGA development board